janka/artisanBashCompletion/README.md

 Now use `artisan ` and start tabbing away...

-Tested on Debian and php 5.4 (I fancy the new array style, but replace that and it should work with prior versions)
+Tested on Ubuntu and php 5.6

 Have fun...